nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 MCUXpresso SDK is composed of hundreds of devices and boards, thousands of components and ten thousands of projects.
 Projects on these boards and devices have many shared data like core related settings, common build target settings,  device headers and configurations, board files, clock and pinmux.
 Project segment data section is an abstraction of common shared data.
 It is introduced to avoid data duplication.

 Like the component, in CMake, project segment data shall also be recorded inside a if-endif guard.
-The if condition shall be with prefix "CONFIG_MCUX_PRJSEG_", right after it is the project segment name.
+The if condition shall be with prefix `CONFIG_MCUX_PRJSEG_`, right after it is the project segment name.

 Here is the frequently used and prepared project segments table.